• Email

 The flavor combo in this ginger oatmeal green smoothie is based on one we've been paying way too much for at the market at the end of our street.
 We discovered their green smoothie just about the same time the pregnancy exhaustion kicked in, making it a way-too-tempting quick meal.

 But seriously - how hard is it to just keep smoothie ingredients on hand?
 Then you don't even have to leave the house or feel guilty forking up $7 for a 12oz smoothie.
-Plus, if you make it at home, you can easily toss in healthy add-ins like oatmeal that make it all the more delicious (#cheesebabygirl could use something else in her diet besides cheese, milk, and sour patch kids).
-Orange juice and frozen mango & pineapple make it sweet, ginger adds a spicy zing, and a handful of spinach is thrown in for extra nutrients.
+Plus, if you make it at home, you can easily toss in add-ins like oatmeal that make it all the more delicious.
+Orange juice and frozen mango & pineapple make it sweet, ginger adds a spicy zing, and a handful of spinach is thrown in for extra veggies.

 Sweet Zing Ginger Oatmeal Green Smoothie

 The real key is the oats, though.
 If you're not already blending oats to your smoothies, you're missing out.
 Adding Quaker Gluten Free Quick 1-Minute Oats to the smoothie makes it extra thick and creamy (even more so if you blend it up ahead of time and leave it in the fridge for the oats to thicken!).
-With spinach, fruit, and oats, this smoothie becomes a meal that stands on its own, keeping you feeling full and satisfied even longer.
+With spinach, fruit, and oats, this smoothie becomes a meal that stands on its own.

 Sweet Zing Ginger Oatmeal Green Smoothie